marvin-k3/zumblezay/README.md

 - `GET /api/captions/{event_id}` to stream WebVTT captions generated from the transcript JSON.
 - `GET /api/transcripts/summary/{date}` and related summary endpoints that either reuse cached summaries or call out to the configured AI provider.

 For additional examples open `tests/api_tests.rs`, where helper functions such as `insert_event_with_transcript` show the minimal inserts needed to mimic live data.
+Pair that with the module map in `docs/AI_AGENT_GUIDE.md` when asking tooling to extend the service.